mobinamb/Video_annotator/README.md

 # Video_annotator
-This is an application that speed up labeling the videos in a machine learning pipeline
+This is an application that speeds up labeling the videos in a machine learning pipeline

 # Specification
 Python 3.9.12